Nadia987/Airplane-Crash/README.md

 # Airplane-Crash
 The project Airplane Crash demonstrates the demolition of a building by an airplane using OpenGL’s concepts.
-The OpenGL concept for creating complex objects is shown in this project.
+The animation was created using OpenGL and C++.
+The are four elements:plane, road, sky and building.
+The OpenGL concept for creating complex objects like these are shown in this project.
 The concepts used are pushmatrix(), translate(), popmatrix(), and timer function.

 **User Requirement**
 •	Easy to understand and should be simple.